lint12/refinedELLEWebPortal/README.md

 ----Form Validation when adding Modules and Terms---- WILL THESE FUNCTIONS BE INEFFICIENT?
+//will not include because we do not want to limit the users from using the same names for modules
 - [ ] traverse through the modules array to check if that module name is taken already or not // or does this work like autocomplete?
 - [ ] traverse through the terms array for that specific module to see if it exists already